BU-ISCIII/relecov-platform-clean/docs/markdown_files/methodology_dashboard.md

 # Methodology dashboard.

-Methodology dashboard displays statistic information collected from Metadata Lab, and data for all process done in the Bioinformatic analysis.
+Methodology dashboard displays statistic information collected from laboratories metadata, and data for all process done in the Bioinformatic analysis.

 When you open the Methodology dashboard you will see that some graphics are showed.

-The first graphic row displays how the metadata lab and Bioinfo metadata are filled
+The first graphic row displays how the laboratories metadata and Bioinfo metadata are filled

 ![m_dashboard_index_1](img/m_dashboard_index_1.png)

 The first graphic on the left side shows the number of fields that for all samples they are never filled with any value.

-With this information can help you to identify if there are some fields that could be eliminate from Metadata lab or Biofinfo Metada.
+This information can help you to identify if there are some fields that could be eliminated from the samples lab metadata or Biofinfo Metadata.
 But handle this information keeping in mind that there are parameters that are set because in some situation this field is required.